cmhstudies/Incident-Management-Process-BPIC2014/README.md

 This study explores indicators of incident SLA breaches with respect to data available during the early stages of an IT incident’s lifecycle.
 The study built a Logistic Regression model using Python and a number of tools from the SciKit-Learn library.
 Some supplementary analysis leveraged the R language.

-The Task 2 Data Analytics Report describes the data collection, the data extraction and preparation, and the analysis steps performed throughout the study followed by a summary of findings, implications, and recommendations.
+* [Task 2 Data Analytics Report](https://github.com/cmhstudies/Incident-Management-Process-BPIC2014/blob/master/Task%202%20Data%20Analytics%20Report%20CMHennings.pdf) describes the data collection, the data extraction and preparation, and the analysis steps performed throughout the study followed by a summary of findings, implications, and recommendations
+* [Task 3 Executive Summary](https://github.com/cmhstudies/Incident-Management-Process-BPIC2014/blob/master/Task%203%20Executive%20Summary.pdf) provides an overview of the study, results, and recommendations
+* [Task 3 Presentation](https://github.com/cmhstudies/Incident-Management-Process-BPIC2014/blob/master/Task%203%20Presentation.pdf) serves as a summary of the study for discussion purposes

 # Data Source